jmrona/webbox-backend/README.md

 Your server address is [http://localhost:8000](http://localhost:8000).

 ## How it is work
-Once you have the server running, follow the [Protest-test-frontend](https://github.com/jmrona/protected-test-frontend) instruction and when you see the login screen, use the `username: protected` and `password: protected` to sign in to the app
+Once you have the server running, follow the [Protest-test-frontend](https://github.com/jmrona/protected-test-frontend) instruction and when you see the login screen, use the `email: admin@admin.com` and `password: admin123` to sign in to the app

+## More commands
+To download a csv document with all users of the database use the command below:
+#### `php artisan get:users`

 ## Learn more

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.